bqth29/simulated-bifurcation-algorithm/README.md

 ### Usage on polynomial instances

-The SB algorithm can be written as the minimization or maximization of multivariable polynomials of degree two, i.e. written as
+The SB algorithm can be used more broadly to minimize or maximize quadratic models which are multivariable polynomials of degree two, i.e. written as

 $$\sum_{i=1}^{N} \sum_{j=1}^{N} M_{ij}x_{i}x_{j} + \sum_{i=1}^{N} v_{i}x_{i} + c$$

 for which the $x_{i}$'s can be spins, binary or non-negative integer.

-This can also be seen as the sum of a quadratic form, a linear form and a constant term and such a formulation is the basis of many optimization problems.
+This can also be seen as the sum of a quadratic form, a linear form and a constant term (offset) and such a formulation is the basis of many optimization problems.

+> Any quadratic model written as above can easily be converted in an equivalent Ising model, thus allowing the use of the SB algorithm for minimizing said quadratic model on a given optimization domain.

-The `minimize` and `maximize` functions allow to respectively minimize and maximize the value of such polynomials for a given type of input values, relying on the SB algorithm.
+The `minimize` and `maximize` functions allow to respectively minimize and maximize the value of such quadratic models on a given optimization domain, relying on the SB algorithm.
 They both return the optimal polynomial value found by the SB algorithm, along with its associated input vector.

+> The optimization domain is not necessarily the same for all the variables of the quadratic model.

 The input types must be passed to the `domain` argument: